 Taming is a balance between not pushing too hard and showing the iguana who is in charge.
 You have to be firm and persistent without completely stressing out the iguana.
-At the same time, if the iguana is aggressive or struggles and you immediately back off or put him down, your iguana thinks he has "won" and thinks that when he is aggressive he will get his way.
-This may be easier said than done when an iguana is scratching you or trying to bite or lash you with his tail, but try to make it clear that you are making the decisions and in charge of the interaction.
+At the same time, if the iguana is aggressive or struggles and you immediately back off or put it down, your iguana thinks it has "won" and thinks that when it is aggressive it will get its way.
+This may be easier said than done when an iguana is scratching you, trying to bite, or lash you with its tail, but try to make it clear that you are making the decisions and in charge of the interaction.

 Approach and Handle Your Iguana Gently

-- Try not to put the iguana down until he is calm - that way it learns that being calm is what gets it put down rather than struggling.
-If the iguana gets away from you, don't panic and chase him—let him calm down, then approach slowly speaking quietly.
+Try not to put the iguana down until it is calm.
+This will help it learn that being calm is what gets it put back down rather than struggling.
+If the iguana gets away from you, don't panic and chase it—let it calm down, and then approach slowly speaking quietly.
 You may end up having to chase the iguana of course, but this is best avoided if possible.
 Never grab for the tail—iguanas can drop their tails as a defense and you will be left holding a tail while the iguana is still on the loose!

-- As the iguana becomes more accepting of handling, you can be more responsive to his moods.
-If he is usually okay with handling but is tense or signaling with body language that he is not comfortable, then you can respect that.
+As the iguana becomes more accepting of handling, you can be more responsive to its moods.
+If it usually accepts handling but is tense or signals with body language that it is not comfortable, then you can respect that.